Rutland, VT - James M Jeffords Station (RUD)

 On the principal street façade, a deep eave and projecting cross gable supported by simple brackets form a broad entrance canopy.
 It welcomes travelers, but also protects them from inclement weather as they are dropped off at the curb or approach on foot.
 Below the gable, passengers enter a loggia that rises two full stories in height to create a grand sense of arrival.
 At the back of the loggia, a wall of glass allows ample light to flood the interior waiting room whose airiness is further enhanced by a gabled skylight with clerestory windows.
 Lying along the ridge of the green seamed-metal roof, the tall skylight prominently caps the building.
 Trackside, the roof extends to form another canopy whose arms stretch out along the platform.
 The new Rutland station cost $718,000, and funding was obtained through the following sources: $695,000 from the Federal Transit Administration; $13,000 from the city of Rutland; and $10,000 through a donation from a private citizen.

-The Ethan Allen Express that links Rutland and New York City was established in 1996, and it is quite popular with winter sports enthusiasts who visit the mountain resorts of Vermont to ski, snowboard, and enjoy the beautiful landscape.
+The Ethan Allen Express that links Rutland with New York City was established in 1996, and it is quite popular with winter sports enthusiasts who visit the mountain resorts of Vermont to ski, snowboard, and enjoy the beautiful landscape.
 U.S. Senator Jim Jeffords, a Rutland native who represented Vermont in both chambers of the U.S. Congress, retired from office in 2007.
 To celebrate his 32 years of public service and his advocacy for passenger rail, city leaders decided to honor Jeffords by renaming the station the “James M. Jeffords Rail Passenger Welcome Center.”
 In addition, the city also chose to install a commemorative plaque in the waiting room.

 Vermont did not come into existence as a separate entity until 1777, and prior to this year the land was disputed by New York, New Hampshire, and Massachusetts.
 Many of the early settlements in the territory were established by charters issued by Governor Benning Wentworth of New Hampshire.
 A charter was granted for Rutland in 1761, but the area was not permanently settled until the end of the decade when James Meade ventured north from Manchester.